 In this level, architects are organized in the following way:

 Architecture is something people find annoying: architects are only coming up with smart remarks or suggestions too late, too little, and afterward.
-No Landscapes, Roadmaps, and Blueprints are used in meetings and projects.
+No Landscapes, Roadmaps, or Blueprints are used in meetings and projects.
 The architects work mainly for themselves.

 Level 2.
 Process-Oriented Approach of EA – Managed Change